stuartsmith06/apologeticsgeek/_posts/2020-09-01-bad-theology.md

 > Bad theology will eventually hurt people and dishonor God in proportion to its badness.
 - John Piper

 Once, I was browsing the greeting card section of a local retailer.
 My wife was shopping for some *Thank You* cards, and I was doing what any good husband does—hanging around trying not to look bored.
-I noticed a card with a little cross on the placard behind the stack that had a cross on it.
+I noticed a card with a little cross on the placard behind the stack.
 You know the kind.
 Those little indicators that tell shoppers, "This is a Christian card.”
 Clearly, this is an attempt to assure the Christian shopper the card is biblically-approved for purchase.
 Now this particular chain of stores isn’t known for its Christian values, so naturally I was curious what this card said.
 I pulled it from the rack, and in a fancy script font, with a friendly background of a sliced orange, the card assured me, “God loves you and wants you to be happy.”

 I got to thinking, is this an example of bad theology?